Interim Peace: Diplomatic activities

 After Heinrichs' visit and the end of the nickel negotiations, diplomatic activities were halted for a few months.
-The most significant activities of that time was the visit of Colonel Buschenhagen to Helsinki and Northern Finland February 18 – March 3 when he familiarized himself with the terrain and climate of Lappland.
+The most significant activities of that time was the visit of Colonel Buschenhagen to Helsinki and Northern Finland on 18 February – 3 March, when he familiarized himself with the terrain and climate of Lappland.
 He also had discussions with Mannerheim, Heinrichs, Major General Airo and chief-of-operational-office Colonel Tapola.
 Both sides were careful to point out the speculative nature of these discussions, although later they became the basis of formal agreements.

 Already in December 1940, leaders of Germany's Waffen-SS had demanded that Finland should show its orientation towards Germany "with deeds", by which it was clear that it meant enlistment of Finnish troops to the SS.
-The official contact was made on March 1, and in the following negotiations the Finns tried in vain to transform the troops from SS to Wehrmacht, in commemoration of the World War I-era Finnish Jäger Battalion.
-Ryti and Mannerheim considered the battalion necessary to reinforce German support of Finland, thence the nickname "Panttipataljoona" ("Pawn battalion"), and the negotiations were concluded on April 28 with the Finnish conditions that Government, Civil Guards or Armed Forces would not enlist and that all military personnel wishing to participate must first take their leave of the Finnish army.
+The official contact was made on 1 March, and in the following negotiations the Finns tried in vain to transform the troops from SS to Wehrmacht, in commemoration of the World War I-era Finnish Jäger Battalion.
+Ryti and Mannerheim considered the battalion necessary to reinforce German support of Finland, thence the nickname "Panttipataljoona" ("Pawn battalion"), and the negotiations were concluded on 28 April with the Finnish conditions that Government, Civil Guards or Armed Forces would not enlist and that all military personnel wishing to participate must first take their leave of the Finnish army.
 (These conditions were designed to limit Finnish commitment to Nazi Germany.)
-The enlistment was carried out in May, and in June the troops were transferred to Germany where a Finnish SS battalion was founded June 18.
-Foreign minister Witting informed Sweden, where similar activities were also conducted, already on March 23 about possible enlistment.
-The British ambassador to Helsinki, Gordon Vereker, notified the Finnish Foreign Ministry May 16 on the issue, demanding an end to the enlistment.
+The enlistment was carried out in May, and in June the troops were transferred to Germany where a Finnish SS battalion was founded on 18 June.
+Foreign minister Witting informed Sweden, where similar activities were also conducted, already on 23 March about possible enlistment.
+The British ambassador to Helsinki, Gordon Vereker, notified the Finnish Foreign Ministry on 16 May of the issue, demanding an end to the enlistment.

-Relations between Sweden and Germany strained in March, and on March 15 Sweden mobilized 80,000 more men and moved military units to the southern coast and western border making it even more likely that Sweden couldn't support Finland if war broke out.
+Relations between Sweden and Germany strained in March, and on 15 March Sweden mobilized 80,000 more men and moved military units to the southern coast and western border making it even more likely that Sweden couldn't support Finland if war broke out.
 This also affected Swedish-Finnish co-operation as the Finnish interest for intelligence exchange diminished considerably during April.

 Race issues were sources of particular concern: the Finns were not viewed favourably by the Nazi race theorists.
 By active participation on Germany's side, Finnish leaders hoped for a more independent position in post-war Europe, through the removal of the Soviet threat and the incorporation of the related Finnish peoples of neighbouring Soviet areas, especially Karelia.
 This view gained increasing popularity in the Finnish leadership, and also in the press, during the spring of 1941.